What Are Fixies?

 Here on the outskirts of Cambridge at our Quella workshop, we hand-build high quality fixed-gear bicycles and are often asked, why ride fixed-gear?
 People are clearly still left wondering what it’s all about.
 In this post, an attempt will be made to answer some of the most frequently asked questions concerning fixed-gear riding.

-What’s a Fixed-Gear bike?
+What’s a Fixed-Gear Bike?

 Mechanically speaking, the difference between a fixed-gear and a geared bike is the fixed rear cog.
 This means that when the rear wheel is in motion, so are the pedals, which means the rider is unable to free-wheel.

-Today most fixies, including our Quella One, are fitted with a ‘flip-flop’ hub meaning you can easily switch between fixed-gear and freewheel sprockets (so you can coast like an ordinary bike) by simply flipping the wheel around.
+Today most fixies, including Quella One, are fitted with a ‘flip-flop’ hub meaning you can easily switch between fixed-gear and freewheel sprockets (so you can coast like an ordinary bike) by simply flipping the wheel around.

 Although taking a few attempts to get used to, the inability to coast combined with the ability to decelerate using the pedals results in better control and manoeuvrability.
 The direct connection between cyclist and rear wheels means that you really feel the response of the road in your feet, which some say creates a ‘closer communion’ between man and machine – a truly seductive and fun way to cycle.